 We recommend that visitors to the Abbey Quarter begin their visit at Reading Museum.

-The exciting new Story of Reading Gallery opened in February 2018 to tell the story of Reading and its royal abbey.
-In the new gallery you can learn about the varied history of the Abbey and see priceless objects associated to the Abbey Quarter, including a full-size partial reconstruction of the Reading Abbey cloister, using some of the original Romanesque stonework.
+The exciting Story of Reading Gallery tells the story of Reading and its royal abbey.
+Before exploring the Abbey Quarter you can learn about the varied history of the Abbey and see priceless objects associated to the Abbey Quarter, including a full-size partial reconstruction of the Reading Abbey cloister, using some of the original Romanesque stonework.

 King Henry I, founder of Reading Abbey, was the youngest son of William the Conqueror.
 The Bayeux Tapestry depicts the events of the Norman conquest of England, ending with the decisive Battle of Hastings in 1066.